Adimai Penn: Release

 Adimai Penn was released on 1 May 1969.
 The film was a commercial success and became a turning point in Ramachandran's career.
 The film broke the record for the most people watching the film within the first week of its release.
-It ran for 175 days at the Chintamani Theatre in Madurai, for 100 days in theatres in Madras, Trichy, Kovai and Salem,Thanjavur and 120 days at the Central Theatre in Nellai.
+It ran for 175 days at the Chintamani Theatre in Madurai, for 100 days in theatres in Madras, Trichy, Kovai and Salem and 120 days at the Central Theatre in Nellai.
 In 1970, a dubbed Hindi version named Koi Ghulam Nahi was released.

 Critical reception

 The Indian Express wrote on 10 May, "Some movies are made for the passion of making them.
 Some are made for regretting later.
 Some are made to entertain.
 When entertainment is the prime factor everything that is possible is brought in to please the masses.
 One such movie is Emgeeyar films Adimai Penn".
 The reviewer praised V. Ramamurthy's cinematography, but felt the music was "not up to the other achievements of the film".
 On 1 June, Ananda Vikatan called it a new type of film, saying no such film was made in Tamil so far, and compared it favourably to American films like Ben-Hur (1959) and Samson and Delilah (1949).
 Reviewers appreciated Jayalalithaa for singing in her own voice, comparing her favourably to actresses T. R. Rajakumari and P. Bhanumathi who were known for singing in their own voices as opposed to using playback singers.